 - Put the bottom with a filter on the Aeropress and put the RASA on top.

-- If you don’t have an Aeropress, simply make about 1 – 1 1/2 cups of Rasa coffee either in a french press, drip machine, or whichever is at your disposal.
+- If you don’t have an Aeropress, simply make about 1 – 1 1/2 cups of Rasa coffee either in a french press, drip machine, or whichever method is at your disposal.
 The coffee adds just the right amount of flavor no matter how it is made.

-- Melt Imlak’esh Cacao Wafers to Liquid.
-To do the melting, I made a quick double boiler using a small pot, put a small amount of water in it, and a bowl on top with the cocoa wafers in it.
-Then heat the wafers until they were liquid.
+- Melt Imlak’esh Cacao Wafers to liquid.
+To melt, make a quick double boiler using a small pot with a small amount of water in it, and a bowl on top with the cocoa wafers in it.
+Then heat the wafers until they are completely melted.

-- Mix It All Together.
-In the pot that contains the coconut cream and coconut milk, mix the Rasa coffee, Imlek’esh melted cacao wafers, and add 1/2 tsp of the pure stevia.
-Whisk it all together so it mixes very smoothly.
+- In the pot that contains the coconut cream and coconut milk, mix the coffee, and melted cacao wafers.
+Add 1/2 tsp of stevia to taste.
+Whisk it all together until smooth.

-- I let it sit for about 3 minutes on low heat while whisking intermittently.
+- Let it sit for about 3 minutes on low heat while whisking intermittently.